sindhura-nk/Power-BI-Excel-Projects-and-Dashboards/README.md

 # Data-Analysis-Projects

+A collection of data analysis and visualization projects designed to uncover insights from diverse datasets

 ### Steps followed for every Project:
 1. Understand the client and business problem at hand.
 2. Identify the requirements that need to be delivered for the project.